ictwise/pp3/README.md

 The following updates have been implemented:

-- Reviewed and tested the code, rewrote the [testing.md ](testing/testing.md)file, and added screenshots of each page with official validation.
+- Tested the code, implemented changes where w3validator indicated.
+Rewrote the [testing.md ](testing/testing.md)file, and added screenshots of each page with official validation.
 - Rewrote the deployment process section of the Readme file to include details of the database tables and fields.
 - Turned off DEBUG mode in the production version of the code for security purposes.
-- Acknowledge that the commit messages were not adequate, but decided not to rewrite them after looking into the process.
-This is because rewriting commit messages is not encouraged by the coding community, especially on team projects.
-Will strive to improve commit messages in the future.
 - Restyled the home page so that recipes are shown in cards, with 3 cards across on large screens, 2 across on medium screens, and 1 card on mobile.
 Also ensured that the app is fully responsive.
 Additionally, added code to hide edit and delete buttons for non-creators and non-admin users for security reasons.
+- I acknowledge that the commit messages were not adequate, but decided not to rewrite them after looking into the process.
+This is because rewriting commit messages is not encouraged by the coding community, especially on team projects.
+Will strive to improve commit messages in the future.

 Thank you for your feedback, and I hope that these updates meet your expectations.